Juniper Logo

 Welcome to Juniper Stream

-A Nashville-born music streaming service—where you can trust you're listening to human-made music, artists are paid fairly, and record stores are kept in the loop.
+A Nashville-born music streaming service—where you can trust you're listening to human-made music, artists are paid fairly, and record stores are the guest of honor.

 We've recently registered Juniper as a Public Benefit Company, modeled after Ben & Jerry's, Patagonia, and Dr. Bronner's.
 As part of our company bylaws, we're inviting members of the music community to participate in a public review and approval process.